 Terry Fox - Marathon of Hope

-Terry Fox (1958–1981) was a revered Canadian humanitarian and athlete known for his courageous and inspiring battle against cancer.
-After losing his right leg to osteosarcoma in 1977, Fox embarked on a transformative journey to raise awareness and funds for cancer research.
-In 1980, he launched the "Marathon of Hope," a cross-country run to raise money for cancer research, aiming to run an average of 42 kilometers (26 miles) a day.
+Terry Fox (1958–1981) was a Canadian hero and athlete known for his brave fight against cancer.
+After losing his right leg to osteosarcoma in 1977, he decided to help raise awareness and funds for cancer research.
+In 1980, he started the "Marathon of Hope," a run across Canada to collect money for cancer research, aiming to run about 42 kilometers (26 miles) every day.

-Over the course of 143 days, Terry ran an astonishing total of 5,373 kilometers (3,339 miles) from St. John's, Newfoundland, to Thunder Bay, Ontario, before being forced to stop due to the return of his cancer.
-His remarkable journey captured the hearts of Canadians and people around the world, turning him into a symbol of hope and perseverance in the face of adversity.
+Over 143 days, Terry ran a total of 5,373 kilometers (3,339 miles) from St. John’s, Newfoundland, to Thunder Bay, Ontario.
+He had to stop when his cancer came back.
+His incredible journey touched the hearts of many Canadians and people worldwide, making him a symbol of hope and perseverance.

 Product Description